Disaster Risk Reduction Education in Developing Countries

 Application deadline: This opportunity will only remain open until a suitable candidate is identified- early application is therefore advised.
 Standard University research application closing dates apply.

-Informal enquiries are essential before application; contact Dr. Yung-Fang Chen to discuss this opportunity.
+Informal enquiries are essential before application; contact Dr. Matthew Blackett to discuss this opportunity.

 Congratulations on taking your first steps toward a Research Degree with Coventry’s Faculty of Engineering, Environment and Computing.
 As an ambitious and innovative University, we’re investing an initial £100m into our new research strategy, ‘Excellence with Impact’.
 Through original approaches from world-leading experts, we’re aiming for our research to make a tangible difference to the way we live.
 As a research student you are an integral part of Coventry’s lively and diverse research community and contribute to our reputation for excellence.
 With our exceptional facilities and superb support mechanisms you are afforded every opportunity for academic success.